Lyzarddz/js-project-phase1/README.md

   Memory Petting Zoo is an interactive Javascript memory game that is great for helping people to develop the skills to pay attention to detail and to help improve visual recognition

+  ## How to Launch with VS Code

+Follow the link to https://github.com/Lyzarddz/js-project-phase1

+Click the arrow next to the green "Code" button and and copy the SSH file to your clipboard

+Open a new terminal and type "git clone" and paste link directly after

+Type "ls" in terminal for directory list, you can change directory by typing "cd js-project-phase1".

+Type "code ." to open in VS Code

+After opening in VS Code, type "npm install -g json-server"

+You then type "json-server --watch db.json"

+Lastly, right click on the index.html to "Open with Live Server"

   ## Description